Beneficial Nominee Can Claim Life Insurance Proceeds Over Legal Heirs

 The nomination process is primarily governed by Section 39 of the Insurance Act, 1938.

 A policyholder can change or cancel a nominee at any time before the policy matures via a policy endorsement.
+One may nominate several individuals and specify the exact percentage share for each.

-It is important to note that Section 39 of the Insurance Act does not apply to policies governed by Section 6 of the Married Women’s Property Act, 1874.
+However, Section 39 of the Insurance Act does not apply to policies governed by Section 6 of the Married Women’s Property Act, 1874.